Category_CBD Edibles

 Can you bring edibles on a plane?
-This is a question many travelers ask, especially with cannabis laws differing from state to state.
-Some places allow recreational cannabis, but once you’re in an airport or on a plane, federal regulations take over.
+This is a question many travelers ask, especially with the legal status of cannabis changing from state to state.

 What Are the Rules for Flying with Edibles?